-Connecticut's cable companies provide the foundation for economic growth in an increasingly sophisticated economy.
-Connecting nearly one million residential and business subscribers, major cable companies1 in Connecticut are expanding technologies to provide a diverse range of video, data and voice communication products and services.
-Through investments in an increasingly expansive communications network, cable companies play a major role in growing broadband connectivity throughout the state.
+New England's cable companies provide the foundation for economic growth in an increasingly sophisticated economy.
+Connecting nearly 3.9 million residential and business subscribers, major cable companies1 in New England are expanding technologies to provide a diverse range of video, data and voice products and services.
+Through investments in an increasingly expansive communications network, cable companies play a major role in growing broadband connectivity throughout the region.
 Major investment in the communications backbone is accompanied by ongoing investment in human capital to support the operations of the sector.

-Day-to-day operations and capital investment activities have a major effect on the Connecticut economy, contributing \$1.47 billion to the state's economy in 2010.
-In that same year, major cable companies employed close to 3,300 workers across Connecticut and, in the last five years, their employment numbers grew significantly despite a struggling state and national economy.
+Day-to-day operations and capital investment activities have a major effect on the New England economy, contributing \$6.85 billion to the region's economy in 2010.
+In that same year, major cable companies employed 12,200 workers across New England and, in the last five years, their employment numbers grew significantly despite a struggling regional and national economy.
 While making significant economic contributions, cable companies also provide ongoing service and charitable contributions to community institutions, promoting better access to broadband and other technologies.
-Through their uniquely extensive and advanced broadband infrastructure, and as providers of essential communications technologies, Connecticut's cable companies are indeed at the cutting edge, driving economic growth throughout the region.
+Through their uniquely extensive and advanced broadband infrastructure, and as providers of essential communications technologies, New England's cable companies are indeed at the cutting edge, driving economic growth throughout the region.